michalk-k/Home-Assistant-TimscaleDB/README.md

 FROM ltss_energy.cagg_energy_hourly
 GROUP BY 1,2;

-GRANT SELECT ON VIEW ltss_energy.cagg_energy_hourly TO public;
+GRANT SELECT ON TABLE ltss_energy.cagg_energy_hourly TO public;
 ```

 > :bulb: While I don't like referencing a column by its ordinal position in projection, it's the cleanest way of referencing the `time_bucket()` result without duplicating the code.
-Using `bucket` in `GROUP BY` is not possible here, because source column is named the same way, while we want to keep CAGGs column names consistent across all CAGGs.
+Using `bucket` in `GROUP BY` is not possible here, because the source column is named the same way, while we want to keep CAGGs column names consistent across all CAGGs.

 To keep it automatically updated, add a continuous aggregation policy: